10K run: Professional 10K running

 The 10K road distance has never been featured on the event programmes of the Athletics at the Summer Olympics or the IAAF World Championships in Athletics.
 However, it briefly had its own individual championship for women in the form of the IAAF World Women's Road Race Championships, contested over ten kilometres in 1983 and 1984.
 As a result, the highest level 10K road competitions occur at individual races run by race promoters, who attract elite international level runners through prize money and appearance fees.
 These races are held in all parts of the world, but the highest calibre races are mainly concentrated in the United States, Canada, Europe and East Asia.

-The world records for the 10K road distance are 26:24 minutes for men (Rhonex Kipruto, 2020) and 29:43 minutes for women (Joyciline Jepkosgei, 2017).
+The world records for the 10K road distance are 26:31 minutes for men (Yomif Kejelcha, 2025) and 29:43 minutes for women (Joyciline Jepkosgei, 2017).
 Performances over ten kilometres on the roads were not recognised as world records by the International Association of Athletics Federations (IAAF) until 2003.
 Instead, the fastest times were referred to as "world bests".
 This changed in August 2003 when the IAAF Congress approved world record status for a number of specified road distances, including the 10 km.

 As with other forms of professional long-distance running, East African athletes have been dominant in the 10K distance since the 1990s.
-As of January 2020, all ten of the fastest male 10K runners are East African (five of them Kenyan), while nine of the top ten female runners are Kenyan.
+As of January 2020, nine of the fastest male 10K runners are East African (five of them Kenyan), while nine of the top ten female runners are Kenyan.